 If two subjects are joined by neither-nor, either-or, not only-but also, nor, or, none but, etc., then the verb will agree with the nearest subject.

-Before looking at the options try to solve it by your own.
+Before looking at the options try to solve them on your own.
 Use the learning of your grammar and try to locate it yourself.
-This will enhance your learning and help you to locate the answer in a fraction of second.
+This will enhance your learning and help you to locate the answer in a fraction of a second.

 For example: 'No sooner he had completed his first novel than he fell seriously ill'.